Data Transmission#

 Hint

-Finally, the message is sent to the connected receiver:
+Finally, the record is sent to the connected receiver:

 sendDataRecord(std::move(data_record));